Colonoscopy: Other

+Technique

 Preparation

 The colon must be free of solid matter for the test to be performed properly.
 For one to three days, the patient is required to follow a low fiber or clear-liquid-only diet.
 Examples of clear fluids are apple juice, chicken and/or beef broth or bouillon, lemon-lime soda, lemonade, sports drink, and water.
 It is important that the patient remains hydrated.
 Sports drinks contain electrolytes which are depleted during the purging of the bowel.
 Drinks containing fiber such as prune and orange juice should not be consumed, nor should liquids dyed red, purple, orange, or sometimes brown; however, cola is allowed.
 In most cases, tea or coffee taken without milk are allowed.

-The day before the colonoscopy, the patient is either given a laxative preparation (such as bisacodyl, phospho soda, sodium picosulfate, or sodium phosphate and/or magnesium citrate) and large quantities of fluid, or whole bowel irrigation is performed using a solution of polyethylene glycol and electrolytes.
-The procedure may involve both a pill-form laxative and a bowel irrigation preparation with the polyethylene glycol powder dissolved into any clear liquid, such as a sports drink that contains electrolytes.
+The day before the colonoscopy (or colorectal surgery), the patient is either given a laxative preparation (such as bisacodyl, phospho soda, sodium picosulfate, or sodium phosphate and/or magnesium citrate) and large quantities of fluid, or whole bowel irrigation is performed using a solution of polyethylene glycol and electrolytes.

-A typical procedure regimen then would be as follows: in the morning of the day before the procedure, a 238g bottle of polyethylene glycol powder should be poured into 1.9 litres (64 oz.) of the chosen clear liquid, which then should be mixed and refrigerated.
-Two bisacodyl 5mg tablets are taken 3 pm; at 5 pm, the patient starts drinking the mixture (approx. 8 oz.
-(0.5 litres) each 15-30 min. until finished); at 8 pm, take two bisacodyl 5mg tablets; continue drinking/hydrating into the evening until bedtime with clear permitted fluids.
-The procedure may be scheduled early in the day so the patient need not go without food and only limited fluids until later.

-The goal of the preparation is to clear the colon of solid matter, and the patient may be advised to spend the day at home with ready access to toilet facilities.
-The patient may also want to have at hand moist towelettes or a bidet for cleaning the anus.
-A soothing salve such as petroleum jelly applied after cleaning the anus will reduce discomfort.

 The patient may be asked not to take aspirin or similar products such as salicylate, ibuprofen, etc. for up to ten days before the procedure to avoid the risk of bleeding if a polypectomy is performed during the procedure.
 A blood test may be performed before the procedure.